MD2Korg/software.md2k.org/content/howto/mPerf/lab-study-managers.md

 <img src="/img/howto/mPerf/applicationSetup.png">

 2) Find *Storage* in the list of applications, and tap the green *play* button to open the Storage/DataKit app.

 <img src="/img/howto/mPerf/clearStorage.png">

 **NOTE:** If applicable to your study, you will need to remove the GPS restrictions from the data stream before uploading.
 Do do this, tap the settings gear icon found in the upper-right corner of the app.
 Select *Upload Data* to open the Upload Data menu, then uncheck the *Location* box under *Restricted Data Stream*.
+Then tap *Save* to save your changes, then *Close* to return to the app.

 <img src="/img/howto/mPerf/restrictedDataUncheck.png">